Lake Nona › Get Pre-Qualified

 As mentioned, it is a good idea to contact:

-Some Loan Originators We Have Worked With and Had Positive Experience with Are:
+Some Lenders We Have Worked With and Had Positive Experience with Are:

-Once you have been pre-qualfied for your mortgage you can then shop for your home with more confidence.
+Once you have been pre-qualified for your mortgage you can then shop for your home with more confidence.
 The loan officer you decide to go with will provide you with a pre-qualification letter that you will submit with your offer.
-Once you negotiate and settle on a price with a seller, you will send the executed contract to your loan officer who will then submit it to underwriting to get your loan approved and finalized.
+Once you negotiate and settle on a price with a seller, you will send the executed contract to your loan officer who will then open a file to start the process of getting you into your new home!